 See a list of Petroleum Engineering Programs by Clicking Here!

 Petroleum engineering is responsible for the production of machinery and systems for the extraction and refinement of petroleum for a variety of purposes.
 Individuals in this field may specialize in a number of areas related to petroleum, including location, extraction, processing, and utilization.
+A petroleum engineer is one of the highest paid and most sought after engineers based on the value they create for private and public organizations in the petroleum industry.

 Education and Schools